 BECKMAN SCHOLARS PROGRAM

-The Beckman Scholars Program gives high-performing undergraduate students in the fields of biology, chemistry and neuroscience the opportunity to conduct independent laboratory research under the mentorship of select, expert faculty mentors.
+The Beckman Scholars Program gives high-performing undergraduate students in the fields of biomedical sciences, biology, chemistry and neuroscience the opportunity to conduct independent laboratory research under the mentorship of select, expert faculty mentors.
 Beckman Scholars will benefit from additional professional development opportunities and will be well-positioned to pursue their graduate educations and careers in science.

-The application is now closed.
+The application window has now closed.

 STUDENT APPLICANTS

 Competitive candidates for the Beckman Scholars Program have demonstrated academic excellence and an interest in pursuing an advanced degree in science.
-Eligible Beckman Scholars are curious, motivated and seeking experiences that will develop their knowledge and skills in the fields of biology, chemistry or neuroscience.
+Eligible Beckman Scholars are curious, motivated and seeking experiences that will develop their knowledge and skills in the fields of biomedical sciences, biology, chemistry or neuroscience.

 Watch the video to hear Veda Balaji talk about her experience as a Beckman Scholar.

-- Full-time, baccalaureate degree-seeking student on the Atlanta campus at Georgia State University as of Summer 2023
+- Full-time, baccalaureate degree-seeking student on the Atlanta campus at Georgia State University as of Summer 2024

-- Majoring in biology, chemistry, or neuroscience
+- Majoring in biomedical sciences, biology, chemistry, or neuroscience

 - GPA of 3.5 or higher

-- Expected graduation date no earlier than December 2024 for Baccalaureate Degree
+- Expected graduation date no earlier than December 2025 for Baccalaureate Degree

 - U.S. citizen or permanent resident of the U.S. or its possessions